Dennis Olsen (racing driver)

-Dennis Olsen (born 14 April 1996) is a Norwegian racing driver currently competing in the Deutsche Tourenwagen Masters with SSR Performance.
-He is a former Porsche Junior Driver and former member of the Red Bull Racing Simulator Development Program.
+Dennis Olsen (born 14 April 1996) is a Norwegian racing driver who currently competes in the FIA World Endurance Championship for Proton Competition and the GT World Challenge Europe Endurance Cup for Dinamic GT.
+He has previously competed full-time in the Deutsche Tourenwagen Masters and Porsche Supercup, and is a former Porsche Junior Driver and former member of the Red Bull Racing Simulator Development Program.
+He was champion of the Porsche Carrera Cup Germany in 2017.

 Career

 Karting

-Born in Våler, Norway, Olsen began Karting in his native Norway aged six.
+Born in Våler, Norway, Olsen began karting in his native Norway, aged six.
 After winning numerous junior titles, he stepped up to the KF3 class in 2009, winning the Norwegian title.
 He retained his title in 2010, a year which also saw him finish second in the Junior Monaco Kart Cup and third in the German Junior Karting Championship.
 In 2011, Olsen won his third consecutive Norwegian KF3 title, the German KF3 championship and the WSK Cup Final KF2 titles.
 For his final year of karting in 2012, he successfully defended his WSK Cup Final KF2 title and also won the prestigious German KF1 karting championship.

 Toyota Racing Series

 Olsen began his single-seater career in early 2013, racing in the New Zealand-based Toyota Racing Series, becoming the first Norwegian driver to enter the series.
 He finished the championship in thirteenth place, scoring a best race result of fifth in the final round of the series at Manfeild.